rajashekar/tmux-fzf-copy/README.md

 This plulgin gives fzf fuzzy search for all the words in current buffer.
 This plugin is extended from [tmux-fzf-url](https://github.com/wfxr/tmux-fzf-url).
 Thanks to [Wenxuan](https://github.com/wfxr).

-Here is a demo, where this plugin can be helpful, do grab pod name and ssh to it.
+Here is a demo, where this plugin can be helpful, for example if you want to grab pod name (which often changes, so auto completions might not help) and ssh to it.
+Hope this helps.
 ![fzf-copy-demo](tmux-fzf-copy.gif "tmux fzf copy demo")

 ### 📥 Installation